-Implementation Status Non-Implementation Assessment Item Yes No Brief Expl anation and Its Reason(s) relations, rights of stakeholders, directors' training records, the implementation of risk management policies and risk evaluation measures, the implementation of customer relations policies, and purchasing insurance for directors)? to the labor 3.
-Investor Rd information spokespers benign and 4.
-Supplier Rd control wr delivery, qu communica 5.
-Rights of in and the sta creditors, c handled by parties.
-6. The Direct with the re r law and oth elations: The n on the MO on's contact l harmonious elationship: ' ritten system uality and pr ations and conterested par ekcholders have employees, or the legal de er relevant regulation Company has been l PS and to include the information to prote- relationship between The Company has a s a "Purchasing and F ice are in line with th ollaborative partnersh ties: The Company has ave a smooth commu- customers, suppliers partment of the Comp Supervisors are invo legally required to provide he e mail address for investor re et the interests of investors a a the Company and its shareh supplier management section Payment Cycle" to ensure e Company's needs, so that t ip. as a spokesperson and acting unication channel with the b and stakeholders.
-Any legal pany to safeguard the interes lved in the refresher course oles of the Directors and Sup onest and open lations and the and maintain a olders. in the internal that suppliers' hey have good spokesperson, bank and other l issue will be ts of interested in accordance Director Date Organizer Course Name Course Hours Yung- Hsiang Lin 0 Corporate Governance of Corporate Mergers and Acquisitions and Directors' and Supervisors' Obligations under the Securities and Exchange Act 3 Tomiya Takamatsu Shih- Ming Li Sung- Yuan Liao Chen- Yi Kao Pi-Shu Li Shu-Min He 2021/12/10 Corporate Operation Association of the Republic of China (Taiwan) Capital Market Operations and Privatization M&A Transactions in the Biotechnology Industry 3
+A 14 Implementation St ratus Non-Implementation Assessment Item Yes No and Its Reason(s) relations, rights of stakeholders, directors' training records, the implementation of risk management policies and risk evaluation measures, the implementation of customer relations policies, and purchasing insurance for directors)? to the labor 3.
+Investor Reinformation spokesperso benign and 4.
+Supplier Recontrol wridelivery, que communica 5.
+Rights of in and the stal creditors, enhandled by parties.
+6. The Directors lations and the and maintain a colders. in the internal that suppliers' hey have good spokesperson, and and other issue will be as of interested Director Date Organizer Course Name Course Hours Director Date Organizer Course Name Course Hours Corporate Governance of Corporate Mergers and Acquisitions and Directors' and Supervisors' Obligations under the Securities and Exchange Act Tomiya Takamatsu Shih- Ming Li Sung- Yuan Liao Chen- Yi Kao Pi-Shu Li Shu-Min He 2021/12/10 Corporate Operation Association of the Republic of China (Taiwan) Capital Market Operations and Privatization M&A Transactions in the Biotechnology Industry 3

-A second and Itam Non-Implementation Assessment Item Yes No Brief Explanation and Its Reason(s) 7.
-Implementation of risk managen Company has established various followed them to control risks.
-8. Implementation of customer poli provides services and consultatio communication channel with cu procedure to protect customer right 7.
-Implementation of risk management policies and risk measurement standards: The Company has established various internal regulations in accordance with the law and followed them to control risks.
+A Non-Implementation Assessment Item Yes No Brief Explanation and Its Reason(s) Company has established various internal regulations in accordance with the law and followed them to control risks.
 8. Implementation of customer policy: The Company sets up the business department, provides services and consultations for customers' products, and maintains a smooth communication channel with customers and has a customer complaint handling procedure to protect customer rights.
 9. The Company has purchased liability insurance for its directors.
-9. The improvement status for the result of Corporate Gove erna nce E Evaluation announced by Taiwan Stock Exchange: (1) The Company reviews the results of recent corpora ate g overi nance evaluations and the Company governance evaluations released in the most recent year.
-It examines the indicators that are still in line with the scoring standa ards, arrar nges improvement schedules, and continuously improves most of the non-compliance project ets.
-(2) The Company will prepare a corporate social responsibility report in accordance with GRI4 this year.
-(3) The Company will strengthen the Company's promotion of integrity management and internal work rules, strengthen the promotion of unethical behavior and its rectification system, and disclose relevant rules and regulations on the Company's website.

-Note 1: In order to improve the nomination system for the directors and functional committee members of the Company, the Board of Directors resolved to establish a "nomination committee".
+- 9. The improvement status for the result of Corporate Governance Evaluation announced by Taiwan Stock Exchange: - (1) The Company reviews the results of recent corporate governance evaluations and the Company governance evaluations released in the most recent year.
+It examines the indicators that are still in line with the scoring standards, arranges improvement schedules, and continuously improves most of the non-compliance projects. - (2) The Company will prepare a corporate social responsibility report in accordance with GRI4 this year. - (3) The Company will strengthen the Company's promotion of integrity management and internal work rules, strengthen the promotion of unethical behavior and its rectification system, and disclose relevant rules and regulations on the Company's website. - Note 1: In order to improve the nomination system for the directors and functional committee members of the Company, the Board of Directors resolved to establish a "nomination committee".
 According to the organization rules of the nomination committee of the Company, the committee is composed of at least three directors, of which more than half of the independent directors should participate.
 At present, the nomination committee of the Company consists of the chairman and all four independent directors, according to the organization rules of the nomination committee.
-His duties include:

-- Develop criteria for diversified background and independence of expertise, technology, experience and gender required for board members, supervisors and senior managers, and seek, review and nominate candidates of directors, supervisors and senior managers. - Build and develop the organizational structure of the Board of Directors and committees, conduct performance evaluations of the Board of Directors, committees, directors and senior managers, and assess the independence of independent directors. - Propose and regularly review the director's progress plan and the succession plan for directors and senior managers. - Set the Company's corporate governance code of practice.
+His duties include: - Develop criteria for diversified background and independence of expertise, technology, experience and gender required for board members, supervisors and senior managers, and seek, review and nominate candidates of directors, supervisors and senior managers. - Build and develop the organizational structure of the Board of Directors and committees, conduct performance evaluations of the Board of Directors, committees, directors and senior managers, and assess the independence of independent directors. - Propose and regularly review the director's progress plan and the succession plan for directors and senior managers. - Set the Company's corporate governance code of practice.